ashwini-nagaraj/MusicBuddy-VueJSApp/README.md

 # Music artists catalogue app vue , express, node and Mongo:
-This simple music artistics catalogue app performs simple CRUD operations using node.js, express.js and Mongo DB as backend.
+This simple Vue app which performs simple CRUD operations using node.js, express.js and Mongo DB as backend.

 ### Let's begin !! ###